KSSONE/centerstage/README.md

 * Allows SPARKmini motor controllers to react more quickly to speed changes.
 * Hides the version number of incorrectly installed sister app (i.e. DS installed on RC device or vice-versa) on inspection screen.
 * Adds support for allowing the user to edit the comment for the runOpMode block.
 * Adds parameterDefaultValues field to @ExportToBlocks.
-This provides the ability for a java method with an @ExportToBlocks annotation to specify default values for method parameters when it is shown in the block editor.
+This provides the ability for a java method with an @ExportToBlocks annotation to specify default org.firstinspires.ftc.teamcode.TeleOp.sampleTeleOp.values for method parameters when it is shown in the block editor.
 * Make LinearOpMode blocks more readable.
 The opmode name is displayed on the runOpMode block, but not on the other LinearOpMode blocks.
 * Added support to TensorFlow Object Detection for using a different frame generator, instead of Vuforia.
   Using Vuforia to pass the camera frame to TFOD is still supported.